shastaxc/silver-libs/README.md

 * usekey: Attempts to use a key on a chest you have targeted.
 If you are in Abyssea targeting a Sturdy Pyxis, it will attempt to use Forbidden Key.
 If you are targeting any other chest and you are a THF, it will attempt to use (in this order) Skeleton Key, Living Key, and Thief's Tools.
 Also cancels Invisible effects on you because you cannot interact with chests while invisible.
 * faceaway: Turns your character 180 degrees in-place.

-### Treasure Hunter Marker
+### Treasure Hunter Fix
 **Description**

 Intended to work with `Mote-TreasureHunter`.
 This feature enhances the way TH is used by the Mote library.
 Specifically, this adds the functionality for Treasure Hunter set to be used when attacking an enemy without engaging.

 **How is this different from Mote-TreasureHunter?**

 The base functionality of the Mote library has a problem in that it will only equip your TH set if you have engaged the enemy first (by drawing your weapon), but it will still erroneously mark it as tagged with TH if you hit the enemy without engaging.
 This means that if you tag it with something (like Flash) without engaging, and then engage it, it won't use your TH set either on the Flash nor any time afterward because it thinks you applied TH already (which you didn't).
-SilverLibs's TH Marker feature corrects this behavior.
+SilverLibs's TH Fix feature corrects this behavior.

 **Implementation**